Tilea Campaign, Part 35

 Lord Alessio spoke the plain truth when he said all this was only to be expected of a realm wracked by necromantic magics for so long.
 He ordered the army to march to the closest dry land to the city, there to build a strongly defensible camp …

-… and dispatched the scouts with orders to patrol orbitally about the camp to ensure nothing could approach unnoticed.
+… then dispatched the scouts with orders to patrol orbitally about the camp to ensure nothing could approach unnoticed.
 The siege-master Guccio was instructed to begin work on siege towers and a ram able to approach the city walls.
-Meanwhile, a force drawn from both our army and that of the VMC should venture into the marshes there to clear out and burn the corpses, so that none remained to be re-animated by the foe in the oncoming assault.
+Meanwhile, a force drawn from both our army and that of the VMC is to venture into the marshes there to clear out and burn the corpses, so that none remained to be re-animated by the foe in the oncoming assault.

 While Guggio’s men laboured to fell the necessary timber, much of the rest of the army set about not dissimilar work, building the camp on a large, relatively flat hill, about two miles from the city.
 Guards have been set in watches, ordered to maintain strict vigilance both day and night, with execution promised for any found to be derelict in this duty in any way whatsoever.

-The scouts have, so far, consistently reported that there is nothing out there.
-The land around us is truly dead.
-They know little concerning the marshes as it would be deadly for their horses to attempt to pass through such, so for several days we knew nothing concerning the areas closest the city and out to the south and west, where the marsh has overwhelmed the land.
+The scouts have, so far, consistently reported that apart from the city, there is nothing lurking about us, that the land around is truly dead.
+They learned little concerning the marshes as it would be deadly for their horses to attempt to pass through such, so for several days we knew nothing concerning the areas closest the city and out to the south and west, where the marsh has overwhelmed the land.
 Until, that is, the clearing party returned from their attempted labours.

 Several crossbowmen perished, dragged to their doom by an enemy that the others often could not even see, never mind kill.
-They had tried, shooting into the waters whenever they espied ripples, or the sudden appearance of a clutching, black-fingernailed hand, but learned quickly this was simply a waste of quarrels.
+They did try, shooting into the waters whenever they espied ripples or the sudden appearance of a clutching, black-fingernailed hand, but learned quickly this was simply a waste of quarrels.

 One of Ogbut’s ogres also perished …